stephenajulu/stephenajulu.com/content/blog/my-investment-strategy.md

 I'm also looking forward to buying Ugandan and American stocks soon, so index funds will be joining the list in which I'll allocate 20% and then move a few of the others down.

+Aside from these, I am planning to buy ETFs like the ABSA NewGold ETF and more.

 I am very interested in the crypto market so that percentage isn't likely to change anytime soon.
 The reason for this is as I mention in my previous post which I'll link down below.
 Crypto has been my "**golden goose**" out of all my investments crypto has brought me the **highest returns on investment** and as such I will stick with it for a while.
 To top this off the crypto market is still growing.
 Then there are the **metaverse crypto tokens** that are growing as well.
 So I believe crypto will remain my golden goose unless something else brings in more.

 I'd like to make myself clear, every investment listed above aside from Mutual Funds will be held long-term for ATLEAST 6 months and ATMOST 30 years.